Pedagogy • Methodology • Technology

 This workshop will introduce users to the web conferencing and virtual classroom solutions available at NYU, whether you will be conducting webinars, holding online office hours or classes, or just meeting online synchronously.

-Media Creation for Remote Learning
+Media Creation for Asynchronous Learning

 This workshop examines effective practices for developing and implementing instructor created videos to maximize student engagement and promote active learning while delivering content.
 Topics will include: